Legal framework

 The EOS Committee

-The activities of the EOS Committee are subject to the Act relating to the Oversight of Intelligence, Surveillance, and Security Services of 3 February 1995 no. 7, also called the Act relating to the Oversight of Secret Services.
+The activities of the EOS Committee are subject to the Act relating to the Oversight of Intelligence, Surveillance, and Security Services, also called the Act relating to the Oversight of Secret Services.
 (Read the English version of the act in the last pages of our most recent annual report here.)

-The Service is subject to the Act relating to the Norwegian Intelligence Service (English version) of 19 June no. 77, often called the Intelligence Service Act.
+The Service is subject to the Act relating to the Norwegian Intelligence Service, often called the Intelligence Service Act.

 The Norwegian Police Security Service (PST)

-The Act relating to the Police of 4 August 1995 no. 53, the Police Act, also applies to PST.
+The Police Act also applies to PST.
 The act's Chapter III A (Sections 17a through 17f) contains provisions relating to the service's organisation, tasks, and use of coercive measures for preventive purposes, i.e. methods such as wiretapping or room tapping, outside the scope of an investigation.
 In Norway, PST is the only service authorised to use such coercive measures for preventive purposes.

-The Act relating to Legal Procedure in Criminal Cases of 22 May 1981 no. 25, the Criminal Procedure Act, is applicable to PST investigations of criminal cases within the scope of the service, including so-called pre-emptive investigations.
+The Act relating to Legal Procedure in Criminal Cases, the Criminal Procedure Act, regulates PST investigations of criminal cases within the scope of the service, including so-called pre-emptive investigations.
 Most relevant for the Committee's oversight are the provisions in the Act's fourth section on coercive measures, which contain rules for and describe the use of various investigative methods.

-A more specific and detailed legal framework for PST activities is contained in the Regulations concerning the Norwegian Police Security Service of 19 August 2005 no. 920, also called the PST Regulations, issued by the Ministry of Justice.
+A more specific and detailed legal framework for PST activities is contained in the Regulations concerning the Norwegian Police Security Service, issued by the Ministry of Justice.

 The Act relating to the processing of personal data by the police and the prosecuting authority and the related regulations in Politiregisterforskriften is also regulating PST's activities.

-The Regulations concerning the Administration of the Prosecuting Authority of 28 June 1985 no. 1679, the Prosecuting Regulations, are relevant for PST's activities as well.
+The Regulations concerning the Administration of the Prosecuting Authority are relevant for PST's activities as well.

 The National Security Authority (NSM)